containers/podman-desktop/website/docs/extensions/write/index.md

 - All runtime dependencies are inside the final binary.

-## Testing a Podman Desktop extension
+## Developing a Podman Desktop extension

 #### Prerequisites